Shadows of boson and Proca stars with thin accretion disks: Theory and framework

 \subsection{Einstein-Klein-Gordon theory}

 The first type of bosonic star we are interested in modeling in this work is the scalar boson star.
+In this section, we shall mainly follow the analysis of e.g. Ref. \cite{Visinelli:2021uve}, suitably adapted to our needs.
 These stars are localized self-gravitating solutions of a massive and complex scalar field $\Phi$, which can be formulated within the Einstein-Klein-Gordon theory.
 This theory is described by an action of the form

 where $\Omega$ is the spacetime manifold on which one defines a set of coordinates $x^a$, $g_{ab}$ is the metric tensor written in terms of the coordinates $x^a$, and whose determinant is denoted by $g$, while $R=g^{ab}R_{ab}$ is the Ricci scalar, with $R_{ab}$ the Ricci tensor.
 As for the scalar field $\Phi$, the object $\nabla_a$ denotes covariant derivatives written in terms of the metric $g_{ab}$, an overbar ($\bar{\ }$) denotes complex conjugation, and $\mu$ is a parameter representing the mass of the scalar field.
 In our conventions, we have adopted a system of geometrized units on which $G=c=1$, where $G$ is the gravitational constant and $c$ is the speed of light.
 Note also that Eq.\eqref{ekg_action} represents the simplest possible form of the Einstein-Klein-Gordon theory with a massive scalar field, but more complicated forms of the theory could be considered via the addition of higher-order interaction terms (e.g. quartic terms) in $\Phi$, though for the sake of this work we shall take this simplified form of the action.